panquequelol/resume/README.md

 ## Experience

-Co-founder @ unnamed startup (april 2023 to Present)
+Co-founder @ unnamed startup (April 2023 to Present)
 - Building a startup in the restaurant industry.

-Founding Member @ Open Source USACH (Jan 2023 to Present)
+Founding Member @ Open Source USACH (January 2023 to Present)
 - Creating a community for students to collaborate on open-source projects and learn in the process.

 Software Engineer @ Forpay (3 months)